-Medicare can be confusing.
+Medicare Insurance can be confusing.
 Between doctors, prescriptions, and co-payments, you probably have questions.
 Insurance Warehouse in Monticello, Georgia is a proven Medicare insurance provider that can help you navigate Medicare and find a plan that best meets your needs.

 Our comprehensive insurance agency can take care of your healthcare concerns so that you can spend more time living your life now.

-Medicare is a US federal health insurance program that was primarily created to provide health insurance to Americans over 65 years old.
-Medicare is also provided for some individuals younger than 65, who have permanent disabilities.
+Medicare Insurance is a US federal health insurance program that was primarily created to provide health insurance to Americans over 65 years old.
+Medicare plans are also provided for some individuals younger than 65, who have permanent disabilities.
 It is also called “Original Medicare”.
 Medicare consists of two main parts: Part A and Part B. In order to qualify to receive Medicare coverage, one must be a legal citizen of the US for at least 5 consecutive years up until they apply for Medicare.
 One must meet one of three requirements to be eligible for Medicare:

 Types of coverage include:

-Part B. Part B covers outpatient medical coverage like doctor visits or clinic services.
+Medicare Part B covers outpatient medical coverage like doctor visits or clinic services.

 Medicare-covered individuals are often surprised when they lean of medical services that aren’t covered by Original Medicare.